Mingzhao91/daily-planner/README.md

 ## Description

 The daily planner application is built using jQuery and Moment.js.
 This application has a table where each business hour shows as a row.
 User can click on the middle column to insert an event for a timeblock.
 Clicking on the disk icon saves an event in the local storage.
-All saved events are retireved when the page is loaded.
+All saved events are restored when the page is loaded.

 ## Deployment